CX General

 Let’s look at the Kmart example as a case study for the “get it right then announce it” approach.

-In this article Kmart announces that they have been quietly making and testing changes in their offering.
+In the article Kmart announces that they have been quietly making and testing changes in their offering.
 They have not however, been announcing those changes in their advertising to customers.
 One example of the changes tested is running very special specials that they only advertise in store.
 In one instance they dropped the price of jeans from $20 to $10 and sales grew 10 fold.

 Now however, the game is changing.
 Kmart is launching the new price strategy in a very visible advertising campaign.